 When a survey or request for feedback is quick, easy, and painless, your users are much happier to answer your questions.
 Well-timed and placed proactive prompts perform better than “Contact Us” buttons that rely on users to take the first acrtion, which are often ignored.
 By making it easy to respond, you’re widening your data pool.
 And the data you’ll get won’t only be higher in quantity—it’ll also be better quality.

-Understand your customers’ pain points with in-app feedback
+Understand your customers’ pain points with in-app user feedback

 Knowing your customer is crucial to building a successful app beloved by its users.
 The easiest way to understand their needs and desires is by speaking directly to them.
 You could (and should!) ask your sales and customer support teams about your customers… but for a sophisticated and well-rounded understanding of your audience, ask your own questions and get your own answers.